Broadleaf Microservices

 VOLUME /tmp

-# Expect all consumers of this image to copy their application files to this directory
+# Expect all application files to be copied to this directory

 RUN mkdir "/blc-app" && chown -R 1000:0 "/blc-app" && chmod -R g=u "/blc-app"